-The Longshore and Harbor Workers' Compensation Act (LHWCA) provides medical benefits, compensation for lost-wages and rehabilitation services for job-related injuries and diseases sustained by private-sector workers in certain maritime and related employment.
+The Longshore and Harbor Workers' Compensation Act (LHWCA) provides medical benefits, compensation for lost wages, and rehabilitation services for job-related injuries and diseases sustained by private-sector workers in certain maritime and related employment.
 The LHWCA also extends benefits to dependents if any injury results in the worker's death.
 Generally, benefits are paid directly by private entities, either authorized self-insured employers or authorized insurance carriers (herein collectively referred to as carriers).
-Cases meeting the requirements of the LHWCA are paid from the LHWCA Special Fund (fund), which is financed primarily through employer carriers' annual assessments.
-In fiscal years (FY) 2019 and 2018, respectively, 2,936 and 3,107 injured workers and dependents received compensation benefits from the fund.
+Cases meeting the requirements of the LHWCA are paid from the LHWCA Special Fund (Fund), which is financed primarily through carriers' annual assessments.
+In Fiscal Years (FY) 2021 and 2020, respectively, 2,727 and 2,769 injured workers and dependents received compensation benefits from the Fund.

-The reporting entity is the fund.
-The fund is administered by the Secretary of Labor who has delegated responsibility to the Department of Labor (DOL), Office of Workers' Compensation Programs (OWCP), Division of Longshore and Harbor Workers' Compensation (DLHWC).
-Thus, DLHWC has direct responsibility for administration of the fund.
-The fund supports the program mission by providing compensation and, in certain cases, medical care payments to employees disabled from injuries which occurred under the LHWCA or its extensions.
-The fund also extends benefits to dependents if any injury resulted in the employee's death.
+The reporting entity is the Fund.
+The Fund is administered by the Secretary of Labor who has delegated responsibility to the Department of Labor (DOL), Office of Workers' Compensation Programs (OWCP), Division of Federal Employees', Longshore and Harbor Workers' Compensation (DFELHWC).
+Thus, DFELHWC has direct responsibility for administration of the Fund.
+The Fund supports the program mission by providing compensation and, in certain cases, medical care payments to employees disabled from injuries which occurred under the LHWCA or its extensions.

-Administrative services for operating the fund are provided by OWCP.
-Funding for these costs is primarily provided by federal appropriations to OWCP's Salaries and Expense account, which is not part of the fund.
-The fund reimburses OWCP for certain direct expenses associated with administrative support of the fund and for rehabilitation services provided to eligible claimants.
-In 2019 the financial accounting functions and reporting duties were reassigned to the Division of Central Accounting Operations (DCAO) and the Division of Financial Reporting (DFR) respectively.
+Administrative services for operating the Fund are provided by OWCP.
+Funding for these costs is primarily provided by federal appropriations to OWCP's Salaries and Expense account, which is not part of the Fund.
+The Fund reimburses OWCP for certain direct expenses associated with administrative support of the Fund and for rehabilitation services provided to eligible claimants.
+The financial accounting functions and reporting duties are the responsibility of the Division of Central Accounting Operations (DCAO) and the Division of Financial Reporting (DFR), respectively.